 I am by no means an expert on broadcast rights, streaming technology, contracts or anything like that and my situation may be unique to me only.
 I suspect that isn’t the case but even if it is, one person having to jump through this many hoops to watch PSG is far too many.

 How Ed Watches PSG

 My cable provider is Comcast.
-They are the largest cable provider in the United States (around 30 million subscribers) and coincidentally, purchased a controlling interest in NBC back in 2011.
+So although they don’t give access to the hbo zone, they are the largest cable provider in the United States (around 30 million subscribers) and coincidentally, purchased a controlling interest in NBC back in 2011.
 I do not live in a region with a plethora of options when it comes to television.
 I could get DirecTV but what do I do when it rains during a match and the signal goes out?
 Plus, the satellite provider does not offer the fastest internet speeds so streaming anything would be a struggle.